huggingface/data-is-better-together/README.md

   <details>
   <summary><strong>KTO Datasets</strong></summary>

   KTO is another type of preference dataset that can be used to train models to make decisions.
 Unlike DPO, it doesn't require two candidate responses.
-Instead, it relies on a simple binary preference i.e. 👍👎.
+Instead, it relies on a simple binary preference, i.e. 👍👎.
 Thus, data is easier to collect and annotate.
-The **goal** of this project is to help the community to create their own KTO dataset.
+The **goal** of this project is to help the community create their own KTO dataset.
 Find out more in this [KTO datasets README](cookbook-efforts/kto-preference/README.md)

   </details>
   </ul>